 Residents have rights and they are vital to all residents.
 Without rights in nursing homes, assisted living and care homes, there would be resident abuse, neglect and poor care.
 Under the bill of rights every person is entitled to certain rights, whether the person is living in a nursing home, assisted living or living at home.

 The resident's bill of rights are just as powerful and important as the bill of rights; rights of residents protect the health, safety, and welfare for all residents receiving care in long term care facilities.

 The long term care ombudsman was mandated to protect resident's rights, family rights, resident council rights and family council rights.
 Resident council rights protect the well being of residents living in long term care facilities.
 Family council rights protect the rights of family in long term care facilities.

-The ombudsman offers free nursing home rights information that can assist families in how to choose a long term care facility.
-The more information you have about a long term care facility, the better chance you have to choose a facility that will protect residents' rights, family rights and provide residents quality care.
+The ombudsman also offers free nursing home and assisted living information that can assist families in how to choose a long term care facility.
+The more information you have about a long term care facility, the better chance you have to choose a facility that will protect resident's rights, family rights and provide residents quality care.

 Ombudsman responsibilities outlined in the Older Americans Act included:

 • Identify, investigate and resolve complaints made by or on behalf of residents;

 • Provide information to residents about long-term care services;